 I have always been a fan of Burton outdoor wear.
 They are usually fairly priced and good quality.
-These snowboard pants are no exception.
-I say snowboard because they are baggier than typical ski pants normally are.
+These ski pants are no exception.

 There is a slimmer fit model as well if you want all the features but not the baggier snowboard look and fit.